 The United States and Canada have approximately 400-500 hundred boarding schools.
 The chances are that you will be able to find a school which will suit your requirements.
 Take time to determine what you are looking for in a boarding school with the person who will be attending the school, namely, your child.
 She needs to buy into the concept of going away to school.
-She needs to understand the benefits for her both in the short term and in the long term.
-Her instinctive reaction will be negative because all she will see is that she is going to be losing all her friends and her family.
-In short, she will assume that going off to boarding school will separate her from everything she knows and cares about.
+She also needs to understand the many benefits of a boarding school education, both in the short and in the long term.
+Perhaps her first reactions will be negative because all she will see is that she is going to be losing all her friends and her family.
+In short, she will assume that going off to boarding school will separate her from everything she knows and loves.
 That's tough for a teenager to deal with.

-There is a genuine sense of community in a boarding school that simply is not possible to generate and maintain in a public day school.
+Boarding schools possess a genuine sense of community that simply is not possible to generate and maintain in a nonresidential, public day school.
 Furthermore, your child cannot hide in a boarding school.
-So, if she has issues, they will come out.
-And as they surface, the school will have the resources and good sense to deal with them and counsel your daughter as necessary.
+So, if she has any issues, they will be noticed.
+And as those issues surface, the school will have the resources and good sense to deal with them and counsel your daughter as appropriate.

 4. You don't have to worry about your child while she is at boarding school.

-5. Your child will learn to love learning
+5. Your child will learn to love learning.

-This may or may not be high on her list of priorities.
-But for certain it is at the top of your list.
+This fact may or may not be high on her list of priorities.
+But it is certainly at the top of your list.
 The great thing about learning in a boarding school is that the teachers don't have to teach to a test.
 No Child Left Behind and the laws which follow it are not part of the boarding school academic scene.
-No matter what boarding school you choose, you can be assured that the teachers have been carefully selected not only for their strong education and academic work in their chosen field but also for their love of teaching teenagers.
-Teaching styles vary from school to school, so have a look at that aspect of each school as you make your visits.
-Most of the time you will like what you see and hear.
+Each boarding school designs its academic curriculum which always exceeds and state and local requirements as far as core subjects are concerned.
+Boarding schools know that academics matter greatly to the families who patronize them.